Quilandy Assembly constituency

 Quilandy State Assembly constituency is one of the 140 state legislative assembly constituencies in the southern Indian state of Kerala.
 It is also one of the seven state legislative assembly constituencies included in Vatakara Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is Kanathil Jameela of the CPI(M).
+As of the 2026 Assembly elections, the current MLA is K. Praveen Kumar of Indian National Congress.

 Local self-governed segments

 Quilandy Assembly constituency is composed of the following local self-governed segments: